Showing posts with label should we celebrate. Show all posts

 Gorgeous music themed party for Yom Teruah - the festival of YHWH | Land of Honey

-A candlelit alfresco dinner with string music.
-What could be lovelier?
-If your family or congregation has musicians you could ask them to take turns playing.
-A group hymn sing would also be beautiful.
+What's a lovelier way to celebrate the Feast of Trumpets than with a candlelit alfresco dinner with string music?
+If your family or congregation has musicians, you can ask them to take turns playing.
+A group hymn sign would also be beautiful.
+Not musically inclined?
+Play worship music in the background.

 dinner under the stars for Yom Teruah - invitation | Land of Honey